 St Mary’s is a school where everyone recognises and acts upon their rights and responsibilities with respect to the school, the local community and the wider world.

-St Mary’s has achieved Level 1 and is working towards level 2 of the Rights Respecting School Award (RRSA)
+St Mary’s has achieved Level 1 of the Rights Respecting School Award (RRSA)

 What is a Rights Respecting School?

 The Rights Respecting School promotes the UN convention on the rights of the child (UNCRC).
 This is an integral part of our ethos and vision, that children achieve most when they feel included and valued.
 We want children to learn about their rights and feel empowered about their education.